 - Wisdom: Tomato is never added to a fruit salad.
 There is an underlying, commonly understood principle that governs the item’s purpose.

-goes on to say that “bad data costs time and effort, gives false impressions, results in poor forecasts, and devalues everything else in the continuum.”
-You can see why it’s in your company’s best interest to place a high priority on having data quality software that ensures your data is as reliable as possible.
+B2C states that “bad data costs time and effort, gives false impressions, results in poor forecasts, and devalues everything else in the continuum.”
+Needless to say, it’s in your company’s best interest to place high priority on having quality software to ensure your data is as reliable and accurate as it can be.